7imrc/mws-restaurant-stage-1/README.md

-# Mobile Web Specialist Certification Course
----
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+# Restaurant Reviews App

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For this Udacity project, I had to take a static webpage and convert the design to be responsive on different sized displays and accessible for screen reader use.

-### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### What do I do from here?
+In addition, a service worker was added to create an offline experience for the users.

+## Getting Started

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+1. You will need a simple HTTP server, to serve up the files on your local computer.
+Python can be used to do this, among others.

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+2. With the server up and running, visit the site `http:\\localhost:8000` to open up the Restaurant Review App's homepage.

-3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+3. You can then navigate the webpage, to find a choice of cuisine and areas within New York to dine.

+### Prerequisites

+1. Python can be used to act as the HTTP server.
+If you do not have it installed already, then visit their website [website](https://www.python.org/) to download and install the software.

+2. Once the review is completed, you will need to obtain your own Google maps API key from [website](https://developers.google.com/maps/documentation/javascript/get-api-key).

+### Installing

+1. In a terminal, navigate to the project's folder.

+2. Then run the HTTP server.
+For example using Python 3.6, you can use the command: `py -3.6 -m http.server 8000`.

+If you are unsure of which version of Python you have installed already, check with the command: `python -v`.

+3. In a browser, enter `http://localhost:8000`, to load the Restaurant Review app's homepage.

-### Note about ES6
+### Acknowledgements

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+The Udacity starter files for this project can be found at `https://github.com/udacity/mws-restaurant-stage-1`.
+This project used the `google-maps branch` of the starter code.